MZHeader/MZHeader.github.io/_posts/2023-11-25-reversing-async-rats.md

 Next, we'll look at the ASync RAT payload, the other PE file we extracted from the PowerShell script.

-This example is obfuscated, so the function names are meaningless if you don't know what you're looknig for.
+This example is obfuscated, so the function names are meaningless if you don't know what you're looking for.
 In the second example below there will be an unobfuscated ASync RAT payload which will make more sense.

 We'll load the PE into DNSpy, follow the entry point, and follow the function which initialises the settings.